DHawkesford/DHawkesford/README.md

-Hi there 👋 I'm Dan Hawkesford
+Hi there 👋 I'm Dan Hawkesford.

 I'm a student software developer from London, and in August 2022 I graduated with Cohort 12.0 at [School of Code](https://www.schoolofcode.co.uk/), a free, 16-week, full-time bootcamp teaching full stack software development!

-When I'm not coding, you can find me running around the parks of London and rooting around its many bookshops. 🏃‍♂️📚

 Reach me on [LinkedIn](https://www.linkedin.com/in/daniel-hawkesford/).